awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 PostgreSQL version 9\.5\.2 contains several fixes to issues found in previous versions\.
 For more information on the features in 9\.5\.2, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.5/static/release-9-5.html)\.
 For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

-PostgreSQL version 9\.5\.2 doesn't support the previous generation db\.m1 or db\.m2 instance classes\.
+PostgreSQL version 9\.5\.2 doesn't support the db\.m1 or db\.m2 DB instance classes\.
 If you need to upgrade a DB instance running PostgreSQL version 9\.4 to version 9\.5\.2 to one of these instance classes, you need to scale compute\.
-To do that, you need a comparable current generation db\.t2 or db\.m3 instance class before you can upgrade a DB instance running PostgreSQL version 9\.4 to version 9\.5\.2\.
+To do that, you need a comparable db\.t2 or db\.m3 DB instance class before you can upgrade a DB instance running PostgreSQL version 9\.4 to version 9\.5\.2\.
 For more information on DB instance classes, see [DB Instance Class](Concepts.DBInstanceClass.md)\.

 Native PostgreSQL version 9\.5\.2 introduced the command ALTER USER WITH BYPASSRLS\.

 This release includes updates from previous versions, including the following:
 + **CVE\-2016\-2193:** Fixes an issue where a query plan might be reused for more than one ROLE in the same session\.
 Reusing a query plan can cause the query to use the wrong set of Row Level Security \(RLS\) policies\.
 + **CVE\-2016\-3065:** Fixes a server crash bug triggered by using `pageinspect` with BRIN index pages\.
 Because an attacker might be able to expose a few bytes of server memory, this crash is being treated as a security issue\.

 Major enhancements in RDS PostgreSQL 9\.5 include the following:
 + UPSERT: Allow INSERTs that would generate constraint conflicts to be turned into UPDATEs or ignored
 + Add the GROUP BY analysis features GROUPING SETS, CUBE, and ROLLUP
 + Add row\-level security control
 + Create mechanisms for tracking the progress of replication, including methods for identifying the origin of individual changes during logical replication
 + Add Block Range Indexes \(BRIN\)
 + Add substantial performance improvements for sorting
 + Add substantial performance improvements for multi\-CPU machines
 + PostGIS 2\.2\.2 \- To use this latest version of PostGIS, use the ALTER EXTENSION UPDATE statement to update after you upgrade to version 9\.5\.2\.
 Example:

   ALTER EXTENSION POSTGIS UPDATE TO '2\.2\.2'
 + Improved visibility of autovacuum sessions by allowing the rds\_superuser account to view autovacuum sessions in pg\_stat\_activity\.
 For example, you can identify and terminate an autovacuum session that is blocking a command from running, or executing slower than a manually issued vacuum command\.

 RDS PostgreSQL version 9\.5\.2 includes the following new extensions:
 + **address\_standardizer** – A single\-line address parser that takes an input address and normalizes it based on a set of rules stored in a table, helper lex, and gaz tables\.
 + [hstore\_plperl](http://www.postgresql.org/docs/current/static/hstore.html) – Provides transforms for the `hstore` type for PL/Perl\.
 + [tsm\_system\_rows](http://www.postgresql.org/docs/current/static/tsm-system-rows.html) – Provides the table sampling method `SYSTEM_ROWS`, which can be used in the `TABLESAMPLE` clause of a `SELECT` command\.
 + [tsm\_system\_time](http://www.postgresql.org/docs/current/static/tsm-system-time.html) – Provides the table sampling method `SYSTEM_TIME`, which can be used in the `TABLESAMPLE` clause of a `SELECT` command\.

+#### PostgreSQL Version 9\.4\.19 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9419"></a>

+PostgreSQL version 9\.4\.19 contains several bug fixes for issues in release 9\.4\.18\.
+For more information on the fixes in 9\.4\.19, see the [PostgreSQL documentation](http://www.postgresql.org/docs/current/static/release-9-4-19.html)\.

+For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

+For the complete list of extensions supported by Amazon RDS for PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.

+#### PostgreSQL Version 9\.4\.18 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9418"></a>

+PostgreSQL version 9\.4\.18 contains several bug fixes for issues in release 9\.4\.17\.
+For more information on the fixes in 9\.4\.18, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.4/static/release-9-4-18.html)\.
+For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

+The `plv8` extension has been updated to version 2\.1\.2\.
+For the complete list of extensions supported by Amazon RDS for PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.

+#### PostgreSQL Version 9\.4\.17 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9417"></a>

+PostgreSQL version 9\.4\.17 contains several bug fixes for issues in release 9\.4\.15\.
+For more information on the fixes in 9\.4\.17, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.4/static/release-9-4-17.html)\.
+For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

+For the complete list of extensions supported by Amazon RDS for PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.

 #### PostgreSQL Version 9\.4\.15 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9415"></a>